 I can’t imagine how different our experience would have been if we had to figure out where exactly to go and wait in endless lines everywhere.
 We wouldn’t have been able to see half as much, not even to mention our sanity having to deal with bored kids…

-Furthermore, having a local guide who explained what and where and why, enabled us to appreciate what we were seeing.
-We never knew there were so many symbols and stories behind all the tiny details in Gaudi’s buildings.
+Furthermore, having a local guide who explained what, where, and why, enabled us to appreciate what we were seeing.
+We never knew there were so many symbols and stories behind all the tiny details in Gaudi’s buildings!
 Gaudi was a real genius and we would have never gotten to know any of that if we had visited his buildings on our own.

 Most Barcelona museums have specific days or hours when you can visit them free of charge.
 In general, you can expect most museums to be free on the first Sunday of the month.
 But there are also additional times when you can enter free of charge.

-TIP: If you are planning to visit many museums, you may want to look into one or another city card that offers discounts and free entrances to certain attractions and also public transport tickets.
-But make sure to do your research and see if and which card makes sense for you.
+If you are planning to visit several of the main Barcelona attractions on your own, you may want to look into getting one of the city cards that offer discounts and free entrances to certain attractions and also public transport tickets.

 3. Avoid High Season, Bank Holidays, and School Breaks